 A couple of weeks ago we studied about John Quincy Adams, whose remarkable career was lackluster in his presidency, according to the historian we read.
 Although Quincy was highly educated and experienced, with an impressive resume, his Congress worked against him, dismantling his vision for America, which included transportation improvements.
 Much of his efforts finally came to fruition, after his presidency.
 Quincy's greatest influence was before and after his presidency, some of which I've previously blogged about, like his work in Congress after the presidency.

 After reading about Quincy in To The Best of My Ability, about the terms of each of the presidents, we read a book on the Erie Canal which resulted from the work of New York's Governor DeWitt Clinton.
-When my kids were younger we took them to this canal in Rome, NY where we road an 1820's canal boat pulled by mules!
-My husband yelled out, "Can we sing that song about a mule named Sal?"
+When my kids were younger we took them to this canal in Rome, NY where we rode an 1820's canal boat pulled by mules!
+And we of course sang about a mule named Sal.
 The canal boat man led us in song and explained the words, "Low bridge, everybody down!"
 When they went under a bridge, you'd better lay down so you don't get whacked!
 It was amazing back then that the elite dressed in fine clothes to ride atop the canal boats.
 They were quite a sensation creating many a social event...after they were finally built.

 The planning process involved a trip to Europe to study the engineering of their canals.
 Then the work of digging took years, causing disgruntled critics who lost hope to call it "Clinton's Ditch."
 Finally it was finished and it worked!
 It revolutionized America.
 We read about Andrew Jackson and Ulysses S. Grant who were thrilled to ride the canal in its early years.

 The exodus west increased.